NeCTAR-RC/nectar-training/package07/sections/installDesktopEnvironment.markdown

 First of all, for either of the options (VNC or X2Go), we need to install a desktop environment on our instance (*Remember:* The desktop actually runs on the instance, you only get an *interactive window* to it on your local computer.
 So we need to install a desktop on your instance).

 {% BgBox definition %}
 A *desktop environment* is what we use to graphically interact with a system (it provides the desktop, windows that open up and symbols you can click on to start a program).
-Windows and MacOS have only one desktop environment, but in most Unix-based systems you can choose from several environments.
+Windows and Mac OS have only one desktop environment, but in most Unix-based systems you can choose from several environments.
 Popular choices are *Unity*, *Gnome* and *KDE*.
 There are also popular simple and light-weight environments called *LXDE*, *XFCE*, *Mate* and more.
 {% endBgBox %}

 You may install several desktop environments, but you only need to choose one to start with.